marcusbello/fintech-api/README.md

 - Couchbase Database package

 ## Contributing
-If you would like to contribute to the project, please fork the repository and create a pull request with your changes.
+If you would like to contribute to the project, please fork the repository and create a pull request with your changes on a new branch.
 Thank you for considering contributing!

 ## License
 This project is licensed under the [MIT](https://en.wikipedia.org/wiki/MIT_License) License.
 See the [LICENSE](https://github.com/marcusbello/fintech-api/blob/master/LICENSE) file for more details.